Power Up Your Financial Compliance with

 Unless the government extends it, people typically have until July 31 of the assessment year to file their ITRs.
 The deadline for businesses is often September 30.
 You can file a belated return by December 31 of the assessment year, but there will be a penalty if you miss the deadline.

-The year that the money is earned is known as the Financial Year (FY).
-For instance, the time frame from April 1, 2024, to March 31, 2025, is referred to as FY 2024-25.
-The year in which income is evaluated and taxes are paid is known as the Assessment Year (AY).
-For instance, the assessment year that corresponds to your income received in FY 2024–2025 will be 2025–2026.
+The Financial Year (FY) refers to the 12-month period during which you actually earn your income—be it through a job, business, or investments for instance, the time frame from April 1, 2024, to March 31, 2025, is referred to as FY 2024-25.
+The year in which income is evaluated and taxes are paid is known as the Assessment Year (AY).For example, if you earned income during the financial year 2024–25, you’ll report it in the assessment year 2025–26 when filing your income tax return.

 The documents required depend on your income sources, but generally, you will need: